MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Set-up-a-split-screen-station-in-multipoint-services.md

 manager: scottman
 ---
 # Set up a split-screen station
-Use the procedures in this topic to set up a split\-screen station that two users can use simultaneously and to return a split\-screen station to a single station.
+You can set up a split-screen station so two users can simultaneously use the system.

-## About split\-screen stations
-Any monitor that has a resolution of minimum 1200 x720, when connected to a station that supports the split\-screen feature, can be split into two stations.
+Any monitor that has a resolution of minimum 1200 x720, when connected to a station that supports the split-screen feature, can be split into two stations.
 After a station is split, the desktop that the monitor had displayed moves to the left half of the screen, and a new station is displayed on the right half of the screen.
 To finish creating the new station, you will need to map a keyboard, mouse, and USB hub to the station.
 After a station is split, a user can log on to the left station while another user logs on to the right station.

-Split\-screen stations have several benefits:
+Split-screen stations have several benefits:

 -   You can reduce cost and space by accommodating more users on a MultiPoint Services system.